pytaunay/multiwavelength-pyrometry/README.md

 ### How to use
 To run the scripts that are located in the ./article folder, either:
 * generate a symbolic link to the ./algorithm folder, or
-* copy the script into the root folder (where the README is located).
+* copy the script into the root folder (where this README is located).

 To run the examples from Duvaut 1995 and Wen 2011, also generate a symlink to the ./data folder.
 If executing from the command line, add